w3f/polkadot-spec/docs/chap-networking.md

 - **DNS** addresses in form of `/dns/example.com/tcp/30333` and `/dns/example.com/tcp/30333/ws`.

 The addressing system is described in the [libp2p addressing](https://docs.libp2p.io/concepts/addressing/) specification.
-After a base-layer protocol is established, the Polkadot Host will apply the Noise protocol to establish the encryption layer as described in [Section 4.6](chap-networking#sect-encryption-layer).
+After a base-layer protocol is established, the Polkadot Host will apply the Noise protocol to establish the encryption layer as described in [Section -sec-num-ref-](chap-networking#sect-encryption-layer).

-## 4.6.
-Encryption Layer {#sect-encryption-layer}
+## -sec-num- Encryption Layer {#sect-encryption-layer}

 Polkadot protocol uses the *libp2p* Noise framework to build an encryption protocol.
 The Noise protocol is a framework for building encryption protocols. *libp2p* utilizes that protocol for establishing encrypted communication channels.
 Refer to the [libp2p Secure Channel Handshake](https://github.com/libp2p/specs/tree/master/noise) specification for a detailed description.